-Equally a large body of research worldwide has demonstrated the large reductions in dry matter losses and spoilage which can be achieved by using Silostop Oxygen Barrier Films to exclude oxygen during the first few days of the silage fermentation process.
+Equally a large body of research worldwide has demonstrated the large reductions in dry matter losses and spoilage which can be achieved by using Oxygen Barrier Films to exclude oxygen during the first few days of the silage fermentation process.

-Tyre Walls can be used without nets and nets can be used without tyre walls.
+Tyre Sidewalls can be used without protective nets and nets can be used without tyre walls.
 Nets prevent damage to the air tight plastic silage coverings but do not apply weight.
 Tyre walls apply weight to the surface of the clamp but do not prevent birds, wildlife and cats and dogs from damaging the sheets.
 Tyre walls apply 40 to 60 times more weight than most protective nets and woven silage covers, 13kg per square metre compared with 200gms to 300gms.

 Silage nets do not replace the need to apply weight to the silage surface

-Tyre walls are slightly depressed on the outside edge.
+Tyre sidewalls are slightly depressed on the outside edge.
 The outer edge sinks into the silage tightening the sheet and also preventing sliding.
 The 1 metre wide foot print and low centre of gravity prevents them from rolling off the silage clamp as is often the case when old car tyres are placed on steeply sloping clamps.